esna-technlogies/beestock-api/README.md

 ## Setting up the service for development

-- Provision, boot the machine and ssh into it:
+- Provision, boot and ssh into the machine:

         vagrant up && vagrant ssh